Early life and career of Thomas Jefferson

 Thomas Jefferson, the third president of the United States, was involved in politics from his early adult years.
-This article covers his early life and career, through his writing the Declaration of Independence, participation in the American Revolutionary War, serving as governor of Virginia, and election and service as Vice-President to President John Adams.
+This article covers his early life and career, through his writing the Declaration of Independence, participation in the American Revolutionary War, serving as governor of Virginia, and election and service as Vice President to President John Adams.

 Born into the planter class of Virginia, Jefferson was highly educated and valued his years at the College of William and Mary.
 He became an attorney and planter, building on the estate and 20–40 slaves inherited from his father.

 Jeffersons of Virginia

-They were slave owners.
 His father was Peter Jefferson, a planter, slaveholder, and surveyor in Albemarle County (Shadwell, Virginia).
 When Colonel William Randolph, an old friend of Peter Jefferson, died in 1745, Peter assumed executorship and personal charge of Randolph's estate in Tuckahoe as well as his infant son, Thomas Mann Randolph.
 That year the Jeffersons relocated to Tuckahoe, where they lived for the next seven years before returning to their home in Albemarle in 1752.
 Peter Jefferson was appointed to the colonelcy of the county, an important position at the time.
 After he died in 1757, his son Thomas Jefferson inherited his estate, including about 20-40 slaves.
 They comprised the core of his labor force when he started to build Monticello as a young man.

 Thomas's paternal grandfather and great-grandfather were also named Thomas.
-His grandfather, Thomas Jefferson (1677-1731) resided at a settlement called Osbornes in what is now Chesterfield County, Virginia.
-Jefferson's great grandfather was a planter of Henrico County and his wife was Mary Branch.
+His grandfather, Thomas Jefferson (1677–1731) resided at a settlement called Osbornes in what is now Chesterfield County, Virginia.
+Jefferson's great-grandfather was a planter of Henrico County and his wife was Mary Branch.
 Mary was the granddaughter of Christopher Branch, a member of the House of Burgesses.
 Thomas was a tobacco farmer who owned a couple slaves, surveyor, and "gentleman justice".
 He purchased land along James River in 1682 and lived in the Flowerdieu, also Flowerdew Hundred of Henrico County.
-Thomas' grandfather died in 1697.
+Thomas' great-grandfather died in 1697.

-There is conflicting information about Jefferson's heritage and specifically the parents of Thomas' great grandfather.
+There is conflicting information about Jefferson's heritage and specifically the parents of Thomas' great-grandfather.
 There are also unproven allegations that were made about Jefferson's heritage during an 18th-century Presidential campaign.

 Within a few generations, the Jeffersons rose from that of middling planters who struggled against low tobaccos prices beginning in the 1680s to that of the country elite and to the very pinnacle of society.
 The plantation-based economy of the Jeffersons and their peers relied on acquisition of slaves from West Africa and West Central Africa, primarily from the Bight of Biafra and Angola.
 In 1784, Jefferson published Notes on the State of Virginia where he stated that enslaved individuals made up to a third to a half of the inhabitants of most Piedmont counties of Virginia.